How to Deposit Bitcoin at a No-KYC Sportsbook: Step-by-Step Guide 2026

 Step 5: Send Bitcoin from Your Wallet

-In your personal Bitcoin wallet, select "Send," paste the sportsbook deposit address (double-check the first and last 6 characters to verify it wasn't tampered with by clipboard malware), enter your desired amount, and set your transaction fee.
+In your personal Bitcoin wallet, select "Send," paste the sportsbook deposit address (verify the first and last 6 characters to guard against clipboard malware), enter your desired amount, and set your transaction fee.

 Choosing the Right Network Fee

 Bitcoin network fees fluctuate based on network congestion.
 For sportsbook deposits, you generally want your transaction confirmed within 30–60 minutes.
-Use a fee estimator — most wallets provide suggested fees for 1-hour confirmation.
+Most wallets provide suggested fees for 1-hour confirmation.
 During peak congestion, fees can spike to $5–$20; during quiet periods they're often under $1.
 If speed isn't critical, selecting the lowest fee option (confirmed within 24 hours) saves money.

 How Many Confirmations Do Sportsbooks Require?